Celtic Interconnector

-The Celtic Interconnector is a planned 700 MW high-voltage direct current (HVDC) submarine power cable between the southern coast of Ireland and the north-west coast of France.

-If completed as planned, it will be the first such interconnector between the two countries.
+The Celtic Interconnector is a 700 MW high-voltage direct current (HVDC) submarine power cable under construction between the southern coast of Ireland and the north-west coast of Brittany.
+It will be the first such interconnector between the two countries.

+Commissioning of the project is expected in spring 2028.

 The director general of EirGrid stated in 2022 that the interconnector was arguably "the most important Irish infrastructure project for this decade".

+Current status

+Laying of the undersea portion of the cable began in August 2025.

 Route

-The cable is due to run between the Knockraha substation in County Cork to the La Martyre substation in Finistère.
+The cable is due to run between the Knockraha substation in County Cork, Ireland, to the La Martyre substation in Finistère, France.

 Of its total length of 575 km, 500 km will pass through Irish, British and French waters of the Celtic Sea.